Kenya raps U.S. over 'unfriendly' travel warning after attack

 At the weekend, major Kenyan newspapers reported that the country's intelligence services had warned of a possible attack in Nairobi, with the Westgate mall as one likely target.

-The reports emerged ahead of a meeting on Monday of the Kenyan parliament's defence committee which is expected to ask security chiefs how much warning they had of the assault.
+The reports emerged ahead of a meeting on Monday of the Kenyan parliament's defense committee which is expected to ask security chiefs how much warning they had of the assault.

-Claiming the mall attack that extended into a four-day siege, al Shabaab said it acted in revenge against Kenyan troops who have been fighting it in neighbouring Somalia for two years.
+Claiming the mall attack that extended into a four-day siege, al Shabaab said it acted in revenge against Kenyan troops who have been fighting it in neighboring Somalia for two years.

 "POTENTIAL TERRORIST THREATS"